-''' time_t altzone; This variable contains the difference, in seconds, between Universal Coordinated Time and the alternate time zone, as established with the function tzset. unsigned char numeric[2]; This array holds local-specific information, as established by the function setlocale.
-Specifically, numeric[0] holds the decimal-point character, and numeric[1] holds the character used to separate groups of digits to the left of the decimal-point character in formatted non-monetary quantities.
-See the function '''
+time_t altzone; This variable contains the difference, in seconds, between Universal Coordinated Time and the alternate time zone, as established with the function tzset.

+unsigned char numeric[2];

+This array holds local-specific information, as established by the function setlocale.
+Specifically, numeric[0] holds the X decimal-point character, and numeric[1] holds the character used to separate groups of digits to the left of the decimal-point character in formatted non-monetary quantities.
+See the function X localeconv for more information.